NoRedInk/jetpack/PUBLISHING.md

 ## Preparation

-1. Bump version in package.yaml
+1. Bump version in package.yaml, package/npm/package.json, and package-lock.json
-2. Bump version in package/npm/package.json & run `npm install`
-3. Commit the changes "Bump version to *new version*"
+2. Commit the changes "Bump version to *new version*"
-4. Create a tag for the new version. `git tag -s <version> -m <version>`
+3. Create a tag for the new version. `git tag -s <version> -m <version>`
-5. Push the tag. `git push && git push --tags`
+4. Push the tag. `git push && git push --tags`
-6. Wait for [CI to successfully build the tag](https://travis-ci.org/NoRedInk/jetpack/builds), this will create a new github release.
+5. Wait for [CI to successfully build the tag](https://travis-ci.org/NoRedInk/jetpack/builds), this will create a new github release.

 ## Publishing